This article originally ran in the September 2012 issue of Food Manufacturing.

 WhiteWave’s City of Industry facility receives 40 to 60 trucks of milk per week in two bays, one for organic and one for conventional raw milk.
 The company receives milk via contract haulers who deliver milk to the receiving bay, which is gated and locked unless active receiving is taking place.
-Each of the facility’s cream silos can hold 15,000 gallons, and collectively nine milk silos hold 250,000 gallons.
-After receiving, the milk is pasteurized and standardized to a pre-determined fat content level — skim, 1%, 2%, or whole.
+Each of the facility’s cream silos can hold 15,000 gallons, and collectively nine millk silos hold 250,000 gallons.
+After receiving, the milk is pasteurized and standardized to a pre-determined fat content level — skim, 1%, 2% or whole.

-After standardization, the milk, along with other liquid and non-liquid ingredients are sent to the blend rooms, which are separated from the rest of the processing space to quarantine contaminants.
+After standardization, the milk, along with other liquid and non-liquid ingredients are sent to the blend rooms, which are separated from rest of processing space to quarantine contaminants.
 Four blend areas produce product for nine packaging lines, and the blenders are rinsed between batches.

-Keeping the Lines Moving
+Keeping the lines moving

-Though the Horizon Organic, Silk, and International Delight processing and packaging lines are part of a complex and well-organized system, the facility operates four packaging lines that are, perhaps, most interesting in their distinctness from one another.
+Though the Horizon Organic, Silk and International Delight processing and packaging lines are part of a complex and well-organized system, the facility operates four packaging lines that are, perhaps, most interesting in their distinctness from one another.

 A stack of flattened cartons is inserted into the end of the machine.
 After feeding into the machine, the bottoms are sealed to create a rectangular container, which is sanitized and dried before being filled.
-The spout is welded onto the carton; the top is “broken,” or folded, to create a steeple; a jaw melts the two straight sides of the top together.
+The spout is welded onto the carton; the top is “broken,” or folded, to create a steeple; and a jaw melts the two straight sides of the top together.

-Single Serving Filling: The facility also boasts two aseptic lines that create the Horizon Organic and Silk brands’ single serving, shelf-stable boxes.
+The facility also boasts two aseptic lines that create the Horizon Organic and Silk brands' single serving, shelf-stable boxes.
 These lines produce 50 million drink boxes per year and target 70 percent OEE.

-The cartons are created using a single continuous sheet of flexible cardboard, which is sterilized, rolled, folded, and sealed all within an enclosed, aseptic environment.
+The cartons are created using a single continuous sheet of flexible cardboard, which is sterilized, rolled, folded and sealed all within an enclosed, aseptic environment.
 The tube is then filled with organic milk, creating what Voorhees calls “a solid tube of sterile product.”
 The individual cartons are then cut from the tube and sealed, and then ends are pinned down to turn the pouches into boxes.